nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-11-24-multiple-learners-iteration-2.md

 > **We believe that** allowing the single-learner flow to remain simple while naturally expanding into a multi-learner experience
 > **Will be a useful feature for** submitters
-> **As it will** maintain a straightforward, one-page journey for single learners, while enabling organisations to add more learners through clear actions like “Add another and only showing the Manage learners option when it becomes relevant.
+> **As it will** maintain a straightforward, one-page journey for single learners, while enabling organisations to add more learners through clear actions like “Add another" and only showing the Manage learners option when it becomes relevant.

 #### Content